HIdarknet/The-Remedy-Toolkit/README.md

 ## 🔮 Roadmap

+- [ ] **Schematic Singletons** - Global Schematic
+- [ ] **Timeline Control** - Interact with the Timeline with Nodes and call ScriptableEvents or vice versa
+- [ ] **Enemy AI** - Communicate with the new Behavior tree package that Unity recently released for Enemy Behavior
+- [ ] **Level Streaming** - Editor tooling to allow designers to create level chunks in scene and stream them into play
-- [ ] **Multiplayer Integration** - Add NetworkEvents to ScriptableEvents so they can optionally be synced via multiplayer, and also incorporate multiplayer in feature components
+- [ ] **Multiplayer Integration** - NetworkEvents for ScriptableEvents so they can optionally be synced via multiplayer, and also incorporate multiplayer in feature components
+- [ ] **Analytics Integration** - Analytics functionality to track player behavior using the Schematic Graph
 - [ ] **Asset Store Release** - Public availability
 - [ ] **Documentation Portal** - Comprehensive guides and tutorials